 Also known as the Retirement Visa or Passive Income Visa, the D7 Visa is particularly favored by non-EU retirees who want to set up a base in Portugal and enjoy the country’s stunning landscapes and exceptional living standards.
-The minimum required amount to be eligible for the Portugal D7 Visa is €820.

 One of the top D7 Visa benefits is that it allows holders to apply for Portuguese citizenship after five years of legal residency in Portugal, provided the requirements are met.

-We’ve compiled this expert guide to help you understand the Portugal D7 Visa easily.
+We’ve compiled this expert guide to help you understand the D7 Visa Portugal easily.
 Inside, you’ll find valuable information about:

 Portugal D7 Benefits

-Once the Portugal D7 Visa is issued, you will receive a residence permit valid for two years, renewable for an additional three years.
-After five years of legal residency, holders can apply for permanent residency or Portuguese nationality, enabling them to obtain a Portuguese passport with visa-free access to 174 countries.
+2. Permanent residency and citizenship: After five years of legal residency, holders can apply for permanent residency or Portuguese nationality, enabling them to obtain a Portuguese passport with visa-free access to 174 countries.

-The Portugal D7 Visa allows the main applicant to bring family members, including spouses, children under 18, dependent parents, siblings, or children over 18, who can enjoy similar benefits.
+4. Family reunification: The Portugal D7 Visa allows the main applicant to bring family members, including spouses, children under 18, dependent parents, siblings, or children over 18, who can enjoy similar benefits.

 Who is eligible to apply for the Portugal Passive Income Visa?